irinapovolotskaya/fuel-plugin-cisco-aci/doc/fuel-plugin-cisco-aci.rst

 Plugin impact
 -------------

-This plugin should not impact other plugins until they don't modify the same settings for Neutron configuration.
+This plugin should not impact other plugins until they do not modify the same settings for Neutron configuration.

 Other deployer impact
 ---------------------